 The facilities intended for MIEEK use are in fair condition overall.
 The site offers adequate parking, including designated spaces for disabled individuals, and features wheelchair-accessible ramps throughout the building.
-Although the side parking ramp could potentially accommodate people with disabilities, it fails to meet required regulations.
-The ramp needs modifications to comply with standards, specifically regarding its width and the installation of properly accessible handrails.
 No visible signs suggesting structural integrity issues were observed during the inspection, though it must be noted that a comprehensive visual structural assessment should be conducted as part of the required 102 and 103 form submissions.
 The building is equipped with sufficient restroom facilities, including those adapted for disabled users.
 It was observed that movable equipment was stored in one of the disabled restroom facilities.
 However, these items are easily removable and should be taken out.